Rules Configuration

 Example:

-// If the error is produced by a file with type "component" and captured property "category" as "atom"
+// If the error is produced by a file with type "component" and category as "atom"

 // importing a dependency with category "molecule", the message becomes: